louisaturn/louisaturn.github.io/README.md

 # louisaturn.github.io

 Personal page in construction.
 My first experience with pure frontend!

-It's cute right now, but not responsive at all.
-I'm working on that!
+It's kinda cute right now, but not responsive at all.
+If you open on your phone, you're gonna laugh so much, it's bad! hahahaha

+But I'm working on that! <3